 - On behalf of the entire staff of the Medical Support Schools, we want to say congratulations on your orders, and welcome to the world of military medicine!
 We look forward to your arrival and trust you are prepared to accept the challenge before you.
 Below you will find links to the Training Center and HS “A” School websites.
 Please take the time to visit these websites, as they may answer a lot of your questions: Welcome Aboard.

 - Your first week of class, you will be taking a Petty Officer Indoctrination Class required by the Training Center.
 The next seven weeks will be in EMT School.
 Here you will get you started on your way through "A" School.
 Prior to your arrival, we highly encourage you to memorize the EMT skills on the internet site, (Medical and trauma patient assessment) which can be accessed thru the following link: EMT Skill Sheets.

-- Upon successful completion of EMT class, your journey will take you into the heart of military clinical medicine.
+- Upon successful completion of EMT class, your last 16 weeks will take you into the heart of military clinical medicine.
 You will be assigned Class Advisors and a mentor to help you throughout the remainder of your “A” School experience.

 - If for any reason you will not be attending HS "A" School, please contact your current unit’s chain of command immediately.

 - Here are a few things to keep in mind to help you be fully prepared while attending HS "A" School.